basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 ### Step 3: Estimate Memory Used by Open Files

 There are many variables that determine the exact memory any given file will require when open.
-The formula below gives an approximation that should be accurate within 10% for moderately large levelDB implementations.
+The formula below gives an approximation that should be accurate within 10% for moderately large LevelDB implementations.

 ```bash
 open_file_memory = (max_open_files-10) * (184 + (average_sst_filesize/2048) * (8 + ((average_key_size+average_value_size)/2048 +1) * 0.6)